 Core Course 1: Urban and Regional Research

-Go to the current courses page to see when the next "Core Course 1: Urban and Regional Research" will be held.
+Please check the events calendar to see when the next "Core Course 1: Urban and Regional Research" will take place.

 Goal of the course is to identify the most promising avenues of research, confront research cultures with each other, and initiate an exchange of ideas that crosses disciplinary boundaries.